bezmoradi/tutorials/go/17-concurrency.md

 ### What Is a Thread?

-A thread is a **software construct**—a unit of execution within a process that is managed by the operating system, not a physical hardware component.
-Think of it as a virtual worker created and controlled by your OS that executes your code line by line.
-Every process has at least one thread (the main thread), but can have multiple threads working concurrently.
+A thread is **software, not hardware**.
+It's a sequence of instructions that your operating system manages and executes.
+Think of it as a to-do list that tells the computer what to do step by step.

+Every process has at least one thread (the main thread), but can have multiple threads running at the same time.
+Each thread executes code line by line.

-**Important distinction**: Don't confuse threads (software) with CPU cores (hardware).
-A CPU core is physical silicon that can execute instructions.
-Threads are software abstractions that the operating system schedules onto available CPU cores.
-You can have many more threads than CPU cores—the OS rapidly switches between threads to create the illusion of simultaneous execution.
+**Threads vs CPU cores**: A CPU core is the actual physical hardware that runs code.
+Threads are just lists of instructions in memory.
+Your operating system takes these thread instructions and assigns them to CPU cores.
+You can have 100 threads but only 4 CPU cores—the OS just switches between threads very quickly, giving each one a turn on the available cores.

 **Key analogy**: If a process is a restaurant kitchen, threads are the cooks working in that kitchen.
 They share the same kitchen space (memory) but can work on different tasks simultaneously.